MagdaWojtysiak/Portfolio/README.md

 # Portfolio

 ## About me
-I am reliable and detail-oriented, skilled in documentation analysis.
-I have experience mostly in fund valuation and settlement transactions in capital market, but also I had opportunities to participate in the project of implementation of the new system for Custodian Bank.
-I've got experiences in static testing (taking part in reviews as end-user), functional testing, user acceptance testing and analysing data during migration process.
+I am reliable, detail-oriented, and skilled in documentation analysis.
+I have experience mostly in fund valuation and settlement transactions in the capital market, but I had opportunities to participate in the project of implementation of the new system for Custodian Bank.
+I've got experience in static testing (taking part in reviews as end-user), functional testing, user acceptance testing, and analysing data during migration process.
 My goal is to develop testing knowledge and technical skills.
 I am now looking for new challenges, and I am eager to learn through new experiences.

 ## Tech Skills